 Creating pain-point content is one of those.

-If you’re just starting with content marketing for your SaaS, then I highly recommend that you go for this content type first.
+If you’re just starting with content marketing for your SaaS, I recommend prioritizing these MoFu and BoFu keywords.

-This is because they’re high-intent keywords and one of the easiest and fastest ways to rank high on Google and get customers for your business.
+They’re high-intent keywords and one of the easiest and fastest ways to rank high on Google and acquire signups and paying customers for your startup.

-And for most people searching for pain-point keywords on Google or asking elsewhere, they’re in the mood to buy.
+Most people searching for pain-point keywords on Google or asking elsewhere are in the mood to buy.

-So, if you create a content piece that answers their question, chances are that you’d convert them into leads and customers for your product.
+So, if you create a content piece that genuinely helps them, you’d convert them into leads and customers for your product.

-Hence, your competition on the SERPs are mostly affiliate websites and not software companies in the same niche as you.
+Hence, your competition on the SERPs is mostly affiliate websites and not software companies in the same niche as you.

-This is something you can leverage as a SaaS company.
+This presents a huge opportunity that you can leverage as a SaaS startup.
 By creating and ranking for these keywords, you can easily dominate the SERPs in your niche for them.

-If you want more people to know about your SaaS product, then focus on pain-point content.
+If you want more people to know about your SaaS product, focus on pain-point content.

 The reason is simple…

-Ranking for these types of keywords would help in making your brand known and more popular among your prospects.
+Ranking for these keywords would help make your brand known and more popular among your prospects.

 Want to know what pain-point content looks like?
-Here are some pain-point content types that you can leverage to grow your SaaS business.
+Here are some pain-point content types that you can leverage to grow your SaaS startup.

-This is the holy grail of pain-point content.
+This is the holy grail of pain-point content marketing.